 Categorical statements cannot appeal to rational agency because they do not trouble themselves with any of these three considerations.
 They do not define context, offer options, or specify good reasons for obedience.
 They are closed to reasons beyond either an assent that maintains trust or a refusal, which signals a return to agency, which in turn may be surrendered to another authority or exercised hypothetically.
 The difference can be observed easily in secular operations, for instance, the divine right notion of government in which kings in theory explicated the categorical commands of God for their subjects, relying on their trust as a putative reflection of the deeper trust given to God.
 So long as authority retains trust, its commands are not questioned by subjects.
 But either challenge or dissonance is sufficient to begin the decay of trust.
 For secular rulers, this meant the claims of contestants credibly appealing either to the same authority (e.g. competing bloodlines) or, once trust had been eroded, surrendering to citizens’ hypothetical capacity to choose their own goods, as in contractarianism (see “Why Invent a Social Contract?”).
 When either occurs, persons are thrown back upon their own agency, their own preferences, and their own active sanction.

-They ought not ignore this question for a very simple reason: they are already accustomed to exercising hypothetical reasoning in ordinary preference.
+They ought not ignore this question for a good reason: they are already accustomed to exercising hypothetical reasoning in ordinary preference.
 Our natural freedom presents each moment of experience as a stage upon which to choose the goods we value (see “Our Freedom Fetish“).
 That presentation begins with the truths the mind has identified.
-We then move intuitively toward identifying the possible goods the experience provides to us.
+We then move intuitively toward identifying the possible goods the experience offers.
 This process is so natural, speedy, and habitual that we have to make an effort to identify the processes we engage in each act of preference.
 We only become aware of this sorting process as we think through our catalogue of desires in terms of what is achievable in some moment that we have mined for its potential goods.
 Should we bring the process to consciousness, an ordinary act of preference can be phrased as a hypothetical sentence.
-“Given the reality I now face, if I desire this, I ought to choose that.”
-But with sacred texts readers assuredly do not understand the reality they face.
-And, as I will show, the moral duty it prescribes is so broad that only their active will can determine it.
+“Given the reality I now face (judgment one), if I desire this (judgment two), I ought to choose that (judgment three).”
+But with sacred texts readers assuredly do not understand the reality they face, so they cannot arbitrate how they ought to respond faithfully.
+And, as I will show, the moral duty they prescribe is so broad that only their active will can direct it.
 Even the most prayerful effort at discernment of God’s will must end in a an equally broad avenue for the activation of their own desires.

-It could only work if that command specifies the ends to be pursued as well as permissible means to reach them in the limited context of an experience it structures for its readers.
+It could only work if that command specifies context, the ends to be pursued, and the permissible means to reach them.
 It is no coincidence that this is the invariable format of Biblical narratives that model obedience to God’s commands.
-The effort to model belief on that level of directive duty has failed ever since it was first broached by Martin Luther, who defied the authority of Catholicism in favor of his own critical faculties in 1517 but who condemned that very capacity in the midst of the conflagration his revolt had fired.
+How many generations of believers have sought to emulate the great heroes of Christian narratives who unquestioningly obey even the most inscrutable of divine instructions?
+But what believers face in obedience to their duty is nothing like what Abraham, Noah, or Moses faced.
+It is a matter of historical record that the effort to model belief on that level of directive duty has failed ever since it was first broached by Martin Luther, who defied the authority of Catholicism in favor of his own critical faculties in 1517.
+Why did he find himself forced to condemn that very capacity in the midst of the conflagration his revolt had fired?
 By elevating agency, Luther ushered in the modern reliance on individual sanction as the foundation of all choosing, but by replacing clerical authority with the priesthood of all believers, Luther attempted the impossible alloy of trust and belief, an error of such importance that it not only perpetuated the epistemic errors that fostered it but also doomed any trust in authority that might rectify it (see “Modernism’s Midwives”).
-It has allowed believers to think themselves trusting of categorical commands while subjecting the Bible’s ambiguous phrasings to their own hypothetical judgment, in the process creating a far wider scope of choice than authority could possibly sanction and challenging reasoned judgment with the desire inherent in belief for an entire range of preferences it is incapable of justifying (see “Divine Justice“) We know this by the wide range of moral commitments persons wish to profess as authorized by Scripture and the means by which they claim to come to understand them.
+We know this by the wide range of moral commitments persons wish to profess as authorized by Scripture and the means by which they claim to come to understand them.